sign-language-processing/sign-language-processing.github.io/src/index.md

 then generated a photo-realistic sign language video of a novel appearance from the pose sequence.
 The authors proposed a novel style loss that ensures style consistency in the anonymized sign language videos.

+##### Sign Language Avatars

+TODO: Anna from the JASigning project

+TODO: simax

+PAULA [@paula:davidson2006paula] is a computer-based sign language avatar, initially developed for teaching sign language to hearing adults.
+The avatar is a 3D model of a person with a sign vocabulary that is manually animated.
+It takes an ASL utterance as a stream of glosses, performs syntactic and morphological modifications, decides on the appropriate phonemes and timings, and combines the results into a 3D animation of the avatar.
+Over the years, several techniques were used to make the avatar look more realistic.

+Over the years, several advancements have been made to enhance the realism and expressiveness of the PAULA avatar, such as refining the eyebrow motion to appear more natural [@paula:wolfe2011linguistics], combining emotion and co-occurring facial nonmanual signals [@paula:schnepp2012combining;@paula:schnepp2013generating], improving smoothness while avoiding robotic movements [@paula:mcdonald2016automated], and facilitating simultaneity [@paula:mcdonald2017improved].
+Other developments include interfacing with sign language notation systems like AZee [@paula:filhol2017synthesizing], enhancing mouthing animation [@paula:johnson2018improved;@paula:wolfe2022supporting], multi-layering facial textures and makeup [@paula:wolfecase], and applying adverbial modifiers [@paula:moncrief2020extending;@paula:moncrief2021generalizing].

+Additional improvements to PAULA focus on making the avatar more lifelike by relaxing wrist orientations and other extreme "mathematical" angles [@paula:filhol2020synthesis], refining hand shape transition, relaxation, and collision [@paula:baowidan2021improving], implementing hierarchical phrase transitions [@paula:mcdonald2021natural], creating more realistic facial muscle control [@paula:mcdonald2022novel], and supporting geometric relocations [@paula:filhol2022representation].

 ##### Image and Video Generation Models

-Most recently in the field of image and video generation, there have been notable advances in methods such as Style-Based Generator Architecture for Generative Adversarial Networks [@text-to-image:Karras2018ASG], Variational Diffusion Models [@text-to-image:Kingma2021VariationalDM], High-Resolution Image Synthesis with Latent Diffusion Models [@Rombach2021HighResolutionIS], High Definition Video Generation with Diffusion Models [@text-to-video:Ho2022ImagenVH], and High-Resolution Video Synthesis with Latent Diffusion Models [@text-to-video:blattmann2023videoldm].
+Most recently in the field of image and video generation, there have been notable advances in methods such as Style-Based Generator Architecture for Generative Adversarial Networks [@style-to-image:Karras2018ASG,@style-to-image:Karras2019stylegan2,@style-to-image:Karras2021], Variational Diffusion Models [@text-to-image:Kingma2021VariationalDM], High-Resolution Image Synthesis with Latent Diffusion Models [@text-to-image:Rombach2021HighResolutionIS], High Definition Video Generation with Diffusion Models [@text-to-video:Ho2022ImagenVH], and High-Resolution Video Synthesis with Latent Diffusion Models [@text-to-video:blattmann2023videoldm].
 These methods have significantly improved image and video synthesis quality, providing stunningly realistic and visually appealing results.
-However, despite their remarkable progress in generating high-quality images and videos, these models come with a trade-off in terms of computational efficiency.
+However, despite their remarkable progress in generating high-quality images and videos, these models trade-off computational efficiency.
 The complexity of these algorithms often results in slower inference times, making real-time applications challenging.

-ControlNet [@pose-to-video:zhang2023adding] recently presented a neural network structure for controlling pretrained large diffusion models with additional input conditions.
+ControlNet [@pose-to-image:zhang2023adding] recently presented a neural network structure for controlling pretrained large diffusion models with additional input conditions.
 This approach enables end-to-end learning of task-specific conditions, even with a small training dataset.
 Training a ControlNet is as fast as fine-tuning a diffusion model and